 - Multi-payment processors: Taxilla can reconcile a high volume of transactions from payment processors across different countries, including APAC, Europe, and Africa.

-Best for:
+Best For:

 Eshopbox

 Marketplace sellers know that tracking payments, fees, and deductions everywhere you sell gets complicated fast.
-Indian-based Eshopbox makes it easier by monitoring orders and payments from websites like Amazon and eBay, ensuring you receive what you’re owed.
+India-based Eshopbox makes it easier by monitoring orders and payments from websites like Amazon and eBay, ensuring you receive what you’re owed.
 When it notices a discrepancy, it notifies you and explains the issue.

-Key features
+Key Features

 - Instant alerts: There will soon be a new feature that alerts you whenever you’re overcharged or a hidden fee is applied.